stabilaprotocol/documentation-en/docs/faq/index.md

 You need to wait till the time reaches the start time of participation you set when create a token.
 After a token is created, only the token url and description can be modified.

-### Is there a place to see if all the SuperNodes are producing blocks?
+### Is there a place to see if all the Governors are producing blocks?

 Please refer to [Stabilascan](https://stabilascan.org/#/sr/representatives)